dashbitco/broadway/guides/examples/RabbitMQ.md

 `c:Broadway.handle_batch/4`.

 > Note: Since Broadway v0.2, batching is optional.
-In case you don't need to group messages as batches for further processing/publishing, you can remove the `:batchers` configuration along with the `handle_batch/4` callback.
+In case you don't need to
+> group messages as batches for further processing/publishing, you can remove
+> the `:batchers` configuration along with the `handle_batch/4` callback.
+This
+> is perfectly fine for RabbitMQ, where messages are acknowledged invidivually
+> and never as a batch.

 ## Run the Broadway pipeline